Guidelines for setting up a Python file at DreamHost

 Hello World! example

-The code below is will display Hello World! in a web browser.
-Make sure to change username to your Shell user.
+The following code displays Hello World! in a web browser.
+Make sure to change the username to your Shell user:

 #!/home/username/opt/python-3.8.5/bin/python3